 What is it?

-Diagnosis involves careful examination of the affected joint and a thorough clinical history.
-Ultrasound imaging can be useful and MRI scans often help with the diagnosis.
+The cause of the condition is poorly understood, but is thought to result from a chronic cycle of inflammation and incomplete repair following a tendon micro-injury.
+Diagnosis involves a careful examination of the affected joint and a thorough clinical history.
+Ultrasound imaging and MRI scans often help with the diagnosis.

 Physical therapy, the use of orthotics and braces, and anti-inflammatory medication will, in the vast majority of cases, be sufficient over time to allow the tendons to repair and resolve most symptoms.
 Although they do not give much benefit in the long term, steroid injections may help alleviate acute symptoms while doing physiotherapy.
 Your consultant may also recommend PRP (platelet rich plasma) injections, which are a relatively new treatment that can help in promoting repair of the tendon.